 If you doubt what I say, I challenge you to pull out the rifle with the worst trigger that you have and do a blind test.
 Seriously, close your eyes and pull the trigger your way (make sure the rifle is unloaded and pointed in a safe direction) and just think about how the trigger felt.
 Then do it the way I just described and see if it doesn’t feel better.
 Then, go to the bench and see which way produces the best group.

 I hope this improves your shooting to the point that you must look for new places to hunt hogs, because you killed all the ones you knew about.
-I have included two pictures that depict the right way, and the wrong way.
-I bet your smart enough to guess which ones which.
 Good luck, and good shooting.